How to Fix a RAW USB Drive and Recover Data?

 The chkdsk tool verifies your file system's integrity by a volume.
 It then fixes the logical file system errors within the integrity of a volume.
 Since one of RAW USB drive problems is caused by file system corruption, the chkdsk can correct this type of file system error.

-CHKDSK Correct RAW USB Drive Without Formatting
+1. CHKDSK Fix RAW USB Drive Without Formatting

 As mentioned above, the chkdsk can also correct the RAW USB drive without formatting.
 To do this accurately, you need to follow the below steps on the RAW USB drive and chkdsk command.